General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- How many individuals attended the Knebworth Oasis concert events over a weekend in 1996?
+- How many individuals attended the Knebworth Oasis live shows over a weekend in 1996?

 - Who’s the lead singer of Pulp?